 A century ago, the primary (if not sole) occupants of Hilton Head Island were the Gullah Geechee people.
-Because of years of geographic and social isolation, their distinct culture reflects their West African roots in many ways, including language, crafts (basket weaving, net making, etc.), foodways, storytelling, traditions, farming, fishing, and relationship to the land, among others.
+Because of years of geographic and social isolation, their distinct culture reflects their West African roots in many ways, including language, crafts (basket weaving, net making, etc.), foodways, story-telling, traditions, farming, fishing, and relationship to the land, among others.
 However, following extensive land acquisition by non-Gullah people and the construction of a bridge accessing the island in 1956, a steady trend has occurred that deteriorates the Gullah culture.
 In fact, according to the Town's 2017 Comprehensive Plan (pg.
 43), the African-American population (primarily Gullah) has decreased in percentage of the Island's overall population at the following rate:

 Year % of African Americans

-1980 14.5%
+1980 14.5% "I'm very proud of my Gullah heritage.
+The

-1985 11.3%
+1985 11.3% more I learn about it, the prouder I become."

 1990 9.5%

-1995 9.2%
+1995 9.2% - Stakeholder meeting participant

 2000 8.3%

 2010 7.5%